Gardenhouse

 root#sbctl create-keys

-Config profiles/simple_desktop/make.defaults Secureboot key paths
+Config garden/profiles/simple_desktop/make.defaults Secureboot key paths

 SECUREBOOT_SIGN_CERT="/var/lib/sbctl/keys/db/db.pem"